Azure/autorest.az/README.md

 3. Autorest
 it can be installed by running `npm install -g autorest@latest`
 4. Repos (Optional)
-if users only want to try out the generated CLI extensions, you can also build the wheel artifact by themselves with `python setup.py sdist bdist_wheel` in the azure-cli-extensions/src/{serviceName} folder.
+if users only want to try out the generated CLI extensions, you can also build the wheel artifact by yourselves with `python setup.py sdist bdist_wheel` in the azure-cli-extensions/src/{serviceName} folder.
 * Users need to prepare their swagger and prepare
 [azure-cli-extensions](https://github.com/Azure/azure-cli-extensions) repo if targeting at Azure CLI extensions development.
 Or the generated code needs some manual customization after trying out.
 [azure-cli](https://github.com/Azure/azure-cli) repo if targeting at Azure CLI main repo modules development.